 Individual therapy: This individual case consultation will occur at a minimum of once each week, but additional sessions may be added whenever needed or deemed beneficial to the patient.
-Various members of our patients’ treatment team, including their assigned individual therapists, provide these consultations and afford patients a time to meet one-to-one to discuss any concerns they have, process through various emotions they are experiencing, work on enhancing the tools needed for maintaining recovery, to track treatment goals and assist patients in identfiying community supports to ensure continuity of care upon discharge.
+Various members of our patients’ treatment team, including their assigned individual therapists, provide these consultations and afford patients a time to meet one-to-one to discuss any concerns they have, process through various emotions they are experiencing, work on enhancing the tools needed for maintaining recovery, to track treatment goals and assist patients in identfiying community supports to ensure continuity of care upon discharge from our treatment center.

 Family therapy: Family involvement is extremely important in the overall success of treatment for our patients.
 Keeping this in mind, family therapy sessions are held at least once each week for our adolescent patients and are held on as-needed basis for our adult patients.
 For the family members of those who are struggling with a dependency on methamphetamine, this can be a time for them to learn about the disease of addiction, while also gaining valuable knowledge on ways in which they can best be of support to their loved one.

 Group therapy: Group therapy is a significant component to the treatment options offered here at Cross Creek Hospital.
 The types of groups that our patients may engage in while participating in treatment for a meth addiction can include: